What you should know before booking at Total Axe

 When your group arrives, everyone is given safety instructions and taught how to throw an axe.
 Our coaches will assist each thrower until they can hit the target.
 We have a few house rules you should aware of if this is your first visit:

-- All adults who enter Total Axe must a valid photo ID.
+- All adults who enter Total Axe must show a valid photo ID.
 NO EXCEPTIONS

 - Everyone must sign a waiver to observe or participate.